The Old Man of the Mountain

 History does not record who first called the profile by the name we know today.
 W.C.
 Prime, world traveler and writer, who first came to this region in 1859 said it best: “It might elsewhere have been given a name.
 Here it has been always.
 The Old Man of the Mountain, otherwise name-less.”

 Location.
 44° 9.949′ N, 71° 40.733′ W. Marker is in Franconia, New Hampshire, in Grafton County.
 Marker can be reached from U.S. 93.
+The marker is in the Old Man of the Mountain Historic Site in Franconia Notch State Park.
+It was still there after the May 3, 2003 collapse.
 Touch for map.
-The marker is in the Old Man of the Mountain Historic Site in Franconia Notch State Park.
 Marker is in this post office area: Franconia NH 03580, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Why is it called A NOTCH? (here, next to this marker); A Delicate Balance (here, next to this marker); Franconia Notch (here, next to this marker); Viewing the Old Man (a few steps from this marker); Preserving a Fragile Formation (a few steps from this marker); Profile Lake (within shouting distance of this marker); Landslides (within shouting distance of this marker); Eagle Cliff (within shouting distance of this marker).
-Touch for a list and map of all markers in Franconia.
+Franconia Notch (here, next to this marker); Why is it called A NOTCH? (here, next to this marker); A Delicate Balance (here, next to this marker); Viewing the Old Man (a few steps from this marker); Preserving a Fragile Formation

 Also see . . .
 Old Man of the Mountain - Cannon The Living Legend.
 The rock face collapsed May 3, 2003.
 (Submitted on July 24, 2017, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on July 24, 2017.
-This page originally submitted on July 24, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 80 times since then.
-Photos: 1, 2. submitted on July 24, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 14, 2020.
+It was originally submitted on July 24, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 265 times since then and 52 times this year.
+Last updated on April 13, 2020, by Larry Gertner of New York, New York.
+Photos: 1, 2. submitted on July 24, 2017, by Larry Gertner of New York, New York.
+3. submitted on April 13, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.